“A bit of fragrance always clings to the hand that gives flowers”. Chinese Proverb

-Choosing congratulatory flowers: Red and White are the combination to go with as they signify love and purity.
-Roses in Red and Pink and Wax White Lilies are the most gorgeous accoutrements for the wedding gift.
+Choosing congratulatory flowers: Red and White are the combinations to go with as they signify love and purity.
+Roses in Red and Pink and Wax White Lilies are the gorgeous accouterments for the wedding gift.

-Combinations: Wedding registries are incredibly popular in China, and most well heeled couples will opt for one.
-It is best to inquire about the registry where the couple have set up their wishlist and add an appropriate gift to your floral arrangement.
+Combinations: Wedding registries are incredibly popular in China, and most well-heeled couples will opt for one.
+It is best to inquire about the registry where the couple has set up their wishlist and add an appropriate gift to your floral arrangement.

 - Flowers symbolizing love like Roses and Lilies are indispensable to a wedding bouquet.